The State of Work 2025

 The Invisible Workday

-Approximately 11% of this time should be billed.
+Approximately 11% of this unsubmitted time is work that should have been billed.

-At an average billable rate of $450/hr firms are losing out on $30k+ per professional.
+At an average billable rate of $400/hr, firms are losing ~$26k per professional annually.

 The Revelation